-A total of 308 small spills were recorded during 2018.
-There was just one significant spill in the reporting period, amounting to 1,700 liters of oil released from a pad-mounted transformer.
-All spills were reported and corrected in accordance with internal procedures.
+A total of 894 spills were recorded in FY 2022 (861 spills in FY 2021), of which 442 were contained and another 452 affected either water or soil to some degree.
 None of these spills required any exceptional corrective measures.
-When using the declared windfarm as reference, these spills happen less frenquent than once in three years.
+When using the declared windfarm as reference, these spills happen less frequent than once in three years.